yulonglim/tp/docs/UserGuide.md

 * Everything is optional except for name of the student.
 * You can add multiple tags by adding more `t/` flags.

-<div markdown="block" class="alert alert-info">:information_source: **Info**
+<div markdown="block" class="alert alert-info">:information_source: **Info:**
-If you have multiple students with the same name (although unlikely), you can use different capitalization to store the same name!
+If you have multiple students with the same name (although unlikely), you can use different capitalization or different spacing between first and last name to store the same name!
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**